Sabby Lewis papers, 1930s-2005

 Abstract

-Professional and personal papers of bandleader and jazz pianist Sabby Lewis, including original and arranged music, scrapbooks and photographs, news clippings, performance ephemera, business records, correspondence, personal writings, and biographical material.
+Professional and personal papers of bandleader and jazz pianist Sabby Lewis, including original and arranged music, audiovisual recordings, scrapbooks and photographs, collected news clippings, correspondence, biographical materials, business records, and performance ephemera.

 Arrangement